Maillingerstraße: Cartography

-Transportion history
+Transportation history

 From 21 October, 1876, the first line of Munich's horse tram from Promenade Square to what later became Burgfrieden-Maillingerstraße in Nymphenburger Straße, ended here, and was the precursor of the electric tram.

 Today's transportation connections

 Maillingerstraße U-Bahn station, on Nymphenburger Straße, is near Maillingerstraße.
 The station is on the U1 / U7 lines of the Munich subway.
 The station opened on 8 May, 1983.